check-spelling/check-spelling-docs/Event-descriptions.md

 ## Identifying the problematic items

 - If you enabled [[Summary Table|Feature: Summary Table]] with [`summary_table: 1`](https://github.com/check-spelling/check-spelling/wiki/Configuration#summary_table) and there is enough space, the individual paths should appear in the details table.
-- If you enabled [[SARIF output|Feature: SARIF output]] with [`use_sarif: 1`](https://github.com/check-spelling/check-spelling/wiki/Configuration#use_sarif) and the repository is public (or is private and has advanced security enabled) and you are a member of the security group / an owner/admin, then individual items should appear in the Sarif report.
+- If you enabled [[SARIF output|Feature: SARIF output]] with [`use_sarif: 1`](https://github.com/check-spelling/check-spelling/wiki/Configuration#use_sarif) and the repository is public (or is private and has advanced security enabled) and you are a member of the security group / an owner/admin, then individual items should appear in the SARIF report.
 - You can find them listed in the `Spell check` section of the Action log (they should have `(check-file-path)` on each line).

 ## Resolution